JeffTheStig/AudioCat_Seminar/README.md

 # AudioCat_Seminar
-This repo provides the code base for the Audiocat project performed as part of the Practical IOT and Seminar from the Master Computer Science at the TU Delft, 2023.
+This repo provides the code base for the Audiocat project performed as part of the Advanced Practical IoT and Seminar from the Master Computer Science at the TU Delft, 2023.

 ## Structure
 The repo contains 5 different projects.
 The different project are outlined here.